surmwill/recycler_unity/README.md

 ```
 Appends a range of entries to the end of the existing list of data.

-Functionally equivalent to insertion - but more efficent - as we know we are tacking things on to the end, not inserting into the middle and pushing things on/off screen unpredictably.
+Functionally equivalent to insertion, but more efficent.
+Prefer to use this when feasible.

 - `entries:` the data for the entries